FroshTheFrog/prank_app/README.md

 # Setup:
 Any settings that the user wishes to change can be found in: <br />
-***Troll-Virus/IntelCooler/IntelCooler/My_code/Constants.cs***
+***Troll-Virus/Intel Thermal Management/Intel Thermal Management/My_code/Constants.cs***

-The user can add and remove video content in the SetVideos method in: <br />
+You can add and remove videos by adding them to the videos folder located in the the program directory where you are bulding to.<br />
-***Troll-Virus/IntelCooler/IntelCooler/My_code/Media.cs*** <br />
-The videos folder can be found in the debug folder.
-That being said, the videos and the sounds must be placed in the program directory during installation.
+Alternatively, you can specify to include them during your build.

 The user can add and remove questions in the constructor for: <br />
-***Troll-Virus/IntelCooler/IntelCooler/My_code/Test.cs***
+***Troll-Virus/Intel Thermal Management/Intel Thermal Management/My_code/Test.cs***

 Once you have setup the program how you want.
 You can easily build an installer using: <br />
 https://www.advancedinstaller.com/ <br />